muesli/ircflu/README.md

     cd ircflu
     go build

-To run the application you will need to specify a few parameters:
+To run the application you will need to specify at least a few parameters:

+    ./ircflu -irchost="some.server:6667" -ircchannel="#ircflu"

+You can control which commands you want to be enabled with the '-commands' option.
+Be aware that enabling the 'exec' command allows authenticated users to remotely execute arbitrary commands on your machine!
+To start ircflu with all currently available commands run:

-    ./ircflu -irchost="some.server:6667" -ircchannel="#ircflu" -authpassword="some_password"
+    ./ircflu -commands="alias,auth,exec,join,part,send" -authpassword="some_password" -irchost="some.server:6667" -ircchannel="#ircflu"

 Run ircflu -help to see a full list of options!